Prince William County Boat Accident Lawyer

 For over 20 years, Mike Mullori has provided zealous representation for injury victims throughout Virginia.
 He has dedicated his career to protecting his clients’ well-being and helping them through difficult times as they recover from life-altering accidents.
 Mike works personally with each client, keeping his caseload small to devote his time and energy to providing personalized service.
 He operates on a contingency fee basis, so you owe no legal fees unless Mike recovers compensation for you.

 If you’ve suffered injuries in a boating accident in Virginia, you deserve to seek compensation from the parties responsible.
-Contact Mike today for a free initial case review.
+Contact Mike online or call (703) 762-2142 today for a free initial case review.

 What Are the Virginia Boating Laws?